 Situation Recommended Action

-Plug the AC adapter into the computer, and

-The AC adapter then connect to the main power supply.
+The AC adapter 1.
+Plug the AC adapter into the computer, and then connect to the main power supply.

 and a power 2.
 Save all necessary files.

 outlet are 3.
 Resume work.

 available.
-Turn off the computer if you want to recharge the battery rapidly.
+Turn off the computer if you want to recharg

+the battery rapidly.

-The AC adapter Save all necessary files.
+The AC adapter 1.
+Save all necessary files.

 or a power outlet 2.
 Close all applications.

 is unavailable.
 3. Turn off the computer.